Bret A. Rogers, MD, FACC

 Following the completion of both an internship and residency in internal medicine at Duke University Medical Center, Dr. Rogers continued his medical training with a fellowship in cardiovascular medicine at the renowned Cleveland Clinic Foundation in Cleveland, Ohio.

-Together with his wife, Julie, an attorney, the Rogers have three daughters.
-In his spare time, Dr. Rogers enjoys spending time with his family as well as playing basketball, soccer and golf, listening to and playing music (especially the trumpet), and rooting for Duke sports teams.
+Together with his wife, Julie, Dr. Rogers has three daughters.
+In his spare time, Dr. Rogers enjoys spending time with his family as well as playing basketball, soccer and golf, woodworking, and rooting for Duke sports teams.

 Dr. Rogers joined University Cardiology in 2007.Education